Tent Poles

 5. Climax – Treasure Golem - Epic vault battle

-So, climax is where everything comes to a head.
+So, a climax is where everything comes to a head.
 I said minds out of the gutters people!
 This is where the conflict of the story is resolved, either happily or tragically.

 Okay, looking at our list we still have some blank spaces in there, so let’s find a good midpoint turn.